How to file for disability, Filing for SSI

-However, social security law is not law per se.
-It is administrative regulation and procedure.
+However, Social security law is not law per se.
+At the early levels, it is administrative regulation and procedure.
 In fact, this is why disability applications and reconsideration appeals (the request for reconsideration is the very first appeal you can file) are actually processed by disability examiners, individuals who have been trained to evaluate medical information and who have been trained as to how the social security administration decides disability claims, but who, obviously, are not lawyers.

-Are you better off going with a lawyer versus a non-attorney?
+Are you better off going with a lawyer versus a non-attorney disability representative?
 Not necessarily.
 Some lawyers tend to dabble in a wide variety of legal areas, becoming amateurs in all but experts in none.
 You really don't want that kind of lawyer handling your case.